syncfusion-content/winui-docs/winui/SegmentedControl/Selection.md

 ## Animation

-The Segmented control supports slide animation for selecting the item.
+The Segmented Control supports slide animation for selecting the item.
 Also, users can enable or disable the selection animation using the [SelectionAnimationType](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfSegmentedControl.html#Syncfusion_UI_Xaml_Editors_SfSegmentedControl_SelectionAnimationType) property.
 This property has following two values:

 * `Slide` - The slide animation effect is applied while selecting the item.
 * `None` - Disables animation while selecting the item.